fwoerister/ckanext-mongodatastore/README.md

 ckanext-mongodatastore
 ======================

 The MongoDatastore is a datastore implementation for `CKAN <https://www.ckan.org>`_, that uses MongoDB for storing data records.
 One aspect of this implementation is, that it follows the `RDA Recommendations for Data Citation <https://doi.org/10.15497/RDA00016>`_.
 This guarantiees citability for every query that is submited to the datastore.
-In addition this extension is capable of pulling datasets from an existing datasource (e.g. a relational database) into the datastore.
-A IDatasource Interface enables ckan extension developers to implement their own DataSource.
-This extension comes with an Postgre DataSource implementation as a proof of concept.
-For a more detailed explanation check out the `Wiki <https://github.com/fwoerister/ckanext-mongodatastore/wiki>`_.

 .. image:: images/BigPicture.png
    :align: center